 You see olive trees everywhere in Crete.
 And a lot of olive oil is produced here.
 We visited TerraCreta’s facility in the Kolymbari area.
-In addition you can book a tour and learn about olive oil and taste the different varieties, for just olive oil I didn’t know much about until we visited the facility.
+In addition you can book a tour and learn about olive oil and taste the different varieties.
+I didn’t know much about olive oil until we visited the facility, recommend it!

 Elos village, located 60km from Chania, on the way to Elafonissi, is known for their chestnut trees.
-During October you can buy nuts at the village stores and they make tasty dishes with chestnuts as well.
-Probably the best village in the area, it has the best restaurants and food according to me.
+During October you can buy chestnuts at the village stores and they make tasty dishes with chestnuts as well.
+Probably the best village in the area, it has the best restaurants and food according to my opinion.

 Did you like this post?
-Share your tips in the comment below.
-Likewise follow me on Instagram and get an update when I post a new blogpost.
+Follow me on Instagram and get an update when I post a new blogpost.